memgraph/memgraph/docs/dev/storage/v1/property-storage.md

 for (auto it = storage.begin("alpha"); it != storage.end("omega"); ++it) {}
 ```

-#### Data organization on disk
+#### Data Organization on Disk

 Each `PropertyValueStore` instance can access a static `KVStore` object that can
 store `(key, value)` pairs on disk.
 The key of each property on disk consists of
 two parts &mdash; a unique identifier (unsigned 64-bit integer) of the current
 record version (see mvcc docummentation for further clarification) and a
 property key as described above.
 The actual value of the property is serialized
 into a bytestring using bolt `BaseEncoder`.
 Similarly, deserialization is
 performed by bolt `Decoder`.